The Joys of Automation

 Treasure Type C

 Back in days of yore, when I played A,D&D, treasure was assigned categories.
 When the PCs slew an owlbear, the DM was forced to open the Dungeon Master’s Guide, locate the Treasure Table, and roll a 5% chance of finding a scroll, and a 32% chance of finding 1D6+2 gems, each worth 1D10 gp.
 The DM would then have to pick a scroll from the book, because the random tables didn’t actually tell you which was found, just that the owlbear had happened upon a magic scroll at some point, and decided to build its nest from the scroll.
+If anyone ever wants to claim that RPGs cannot be objectively good or bad, and there’s nothing wrong with someone wanting to play A,D&D, you should ask them to generate the treasure for a dryad riding an owlbear, then set a five minute timer.

 Having gone through this insane process, it brings me great joy to simply let the computer roll up the random treasure, which is why the bandits/ soldiers above not only have random coinage, they also have specific rations.

-It’s easy to read one Side Quest, but once you read six, each of which have anywhere from two to eight Segments, you then have the players say ‘we go into the forest’, and then what do you do?
+It’s easy to read one Thread, but once you read six, each of which have anywhere from two to eight Segments, you then have the players say ‘we go into the forest’, and then what do you do?
 How can you check for the next available Segment in the forest?

 The only way to answer this question is a per-region list of each Segment: